 In memory of our friend Steve Driscoll

-Steve was authentic in every way and he truly wore his “heart on his sleeve.”
+Steve was authentic in every way, and he truly wore his “heart on his sleeve.”
 Even though he was blessed as a talented and gifted artist, he remained one of the humblest individuals one could know.
-One always knew where one stood with him; he didn’t pull punches and he was forthright and “matter of fact” in his demeanor.
+One always knew where one stood with him; he didn’t pull punches, and he was forthright and “matter of fact” in his demeanor.
 He was honest about his feelings and didn’t shy away from difficult conversations.
-He would regularly stop what he was working on to chat with anyone – and usually about any topic; he’d always find the time for anyone and no conversation every seemed too insignificant.
-Also, he was always humble to the praise and accolades he received and was constantly looking to pass credit on to others.
+He would regularly stop what he was working on to chat with anyone – and usually about any topic; he’d always find the time for anyone, and no conversation ever seemed too insignificant.
+Also, he was always humble to the praise and accolades he received and was constantly looking to pass the credit on to others.
 Simply put, Steve was polite; there was always a “please” and a “thank you” included, and those simple gestures went a long way with many people.
-He always talked about other people as a source of inspiration for him and I wonder if he truly knew how much he inspired the rest of us?
+He always talked about other people as a source of inspiration for him, and I wonder if he truly knew how much he inspired the rest of us?
 Based on the outpouring of love for him, it’s clear that he did.

 While his art will endure forever, the face-to-face time with Steve is the legacy that we will ultimately treasure.
-God Speed Steve Driscoll and our heartfelt thanks for being a special part of our lives.
+God Speed, Steve Driscoll, and our heartfelt thanks for being a special part of our lives.

 On behalf of Iwata-Medea, Inc.

 It is with a heavy heart that we ask for your help.
 Steve Driscoll, father, friend, influential artist, and mentor, passed away unexpectedly on June 23rd, 2018.
 He leaves behind two adult children, Maria and Anthony, whom he loved more than anything.
 He also leaves an amazing legacy in his field of airbrush painting and many lives he touched along the way.
 Words cannot express the sorrow and devastation that all are feeling who knew and loved Steve.